J9ck/j9ck/README.md

 i'm J9ck, i'm 18, and i'm a computer science student. welcome to my profile!

+you can check out my twitter at @sta_ or my discord at plant#0220

 <!--
 **J9ck/j9ck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.